-No restatements are made to the financial information in the consolidated financial statements for periods prior to the business combination as allowed under PIC Q&A No. 2012-01, PFRS 3.2 - Application of Pooling of Interest Method for Business Combination of Entities under Common Control in Consolidated Financial Statements (as amended by PIC Q&A No. 2015-01, Conforming Changes to PIC Q&As - Cycle 2015, and PIC Q&A No. 2018-13, Conforming Changes to PIC Q&As - Cycle 2018); hence, the profit and loss of the acquiree is included in the consolidated financial statements for the full year, irrespective of when the combination took place.
-Also, no goodwill is recognized as a result of the business combination and any excess between the net assets of the acquiree and the consideration paid is accounted for as "equity reserves", which will eventually be closed to additional paid-in capital.
+No restatements are made to the financial information in the consolidated financial statements for periods prior to the business combination as allowed under PIC Q&A No. 2012-01, PFRS 3.2 - Application of Pooling of Interest Method for Business Combination of Entities under Common Control in Consolidated Financial Statements (as amended by PIC Q&A No. 2015-01, Conforming Changes to PIC Q&As - Cycle 2015, and PIC Q&A No. 2018-13, Conforming Changes to PIC Q&As - Cycle 2018); hence, the profit and loss of the acquiree is included in the consolidated financial statements for the full year, irrespective of when the combination and any excess between the net assets of the acquiree and the consideration paid is accounted for as "equity reserves", which will eventually be closed to additional paid-in capital.
 Also, any pre-acquisition income and expenses of a subsidiary are no longer included in the consolidated financial statements.
 The Group used this method in accounting for the merger between BFS and CBSP in 2020, the merger between PDSC and BDSC in 2019, and the restructuring of WMG in 2019 [see Note 1.1(s) and (t)].